What is a T1134 information return relating to controlled and not-controlled foreign affiliates?

 A foreign affiliate is a non-resident corporation where a Canadian corporation owns at least 10% of the non-resident corporation’s shares, whether directly or indirectly.
 The foreign affiliate is considered to be controlled if there is “de jure” control which is usually simply owing the majority of the votes.
 Control also includes “de facto” control which occurs when a person has direct or indirect influence strong enough to control even though they do not have the votes.

-The T1134 supplement form requires each foreign affiliate to report its address, country of residence, type of business activity, historical cost of the shares, equity percentage, debt between the corporations, and financial information.
-Controlled foreign affiliates must also report its number of employees, composition of revenue, capital gains (losses) and foreign accrual property income (FAPI) (to be covered in a future FAQ).
+The T1134 supplement form requires each foreign affiliate to report its address, country of residence, type of business activity, the historical cost of the shares, equity percentage, debt between the corporations, and financial information.
+Controlled foreign affiliates must also report its number of employees, the composition of revenue, capital gains (losses) and foreign accrual property income (FAPI) (see International FAQ #29).
 There are also several questions to answer regarding the foreign affiliate.

-The information return must be filed within 15 months of the corporation’s year end.
+Currently, the information return must be filed within 15 months of the corporation’s year-end.
+However, for tax years that begin in 2020, the information return will have to be filed within 12 months of the corporation’s year-end.
 Penalties for not filing on time are significant, $25 per day up to a maximum of $2,500.
-If you have not filed yet as you were unaware of the filing requirements, the penalties may be waived if the information return is submitted under the Voluntary Disclosure Program.
+If you have not filed yet as you were unaware of the filing requirements, the penalties may be waived if the information return is submitted under the Voluntary Disclosure Program (see FAQ #120).

 Angela Hardbattle, Dipl.
 T (Hons), CPA, CA, Manager

 Manager, Gilmour Group CPA’s